AndrewBrough/vite-plugin-convex-types/README.md

 ## How It Works

-1. **Schema Detection**: The plugin reads your `convex/schema.ts` file to detect all tables
+1. **Schema Detection**: The plugin reads your `convex/schema.ts` file to detect all tables by parsing import statements and table definitions
+2. **Import Path Detection**: Uses the configured import path (default: `./convex`) to find table imports in your schema
-2. **Function Analysis**: Scans your Convex functions to detect queries and mutations
+3. **Function Analysis**: Scans your Convex functions to detect queries and mutations
-3. **Type Generation**: Creates type exports using the generated `convex/_generated/dataModel.d.ts`
+4. **Type Generation**: Creates type exports using the generated `convex/_generated/dataModel.d.ts`
-4. **Return Type Inference**: Analyzes function code to infer return types
+5. **Return Type Inference**: Analyzes function code to infer return types
-5. **Hot Reload**: Watches for changes and regenerates types automatically
+6. **Hot Reload**: Watches for changes and regenerates types automatically
-6. **Output**: Writes types to the specified output path
+7. **Output**: Writes types to the specified output path

 ## Requirements